 Pet dander is composed of tiny, even microscopic flakes of skin shed by cats and dogs.
-Many people are allergic to dander, and suffer as a result of poorly cleaned air filters which become inundated with pet hair and dander.
+Many people are allergic to dander and suffer as a result of poorly cleaned air filters which become inundated with pet hair and dander.

-Duct work is made of metal, which causes it to attract pet hair and dander.
+Ductwork is made of metal, which causes it to attract pet hair and dander.
 When the furnace or cooler turns on, a little of the mixture of dander and hair blows through the system, and you and your family end up breathing it in.

 How to Remove Pet Hair from the Air

 In order to help eliminate excess pet hair from the air, make sure to give your pet regular baths.
 This will help to keep the shedding in check and keep the hair in the tub rather than in the air.
-You may also want to invest in an air purifier, which are made to remove pollen, pet hair and other particles from the air.
+You may also want to invest in an air purifier, which is made to remove pollen, pet hair and other particles from the air.
 A purifier can safely run at all times of the day in order to keep your home’s air hair-free.

 Make sure to follow these helpful tips in order to keep the air in your home fresh and clean.
 At Climate Design, we know your pets are a part of your family, and we want to do everything possible in order to keep all of your family members safe and healthy.
 Contact us today if you have more indoor air quality concerns.